Garlic Shrimp Salad

 Step one

-Heat the pan on medium.
-Once it heats up, add butter and once that melts, add the shrimp and garlic.
+Heat the pan on medium heat.
+Once it heats up, add butter.
+Once that melts, add the shrimp and garlic.

 Step two